MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitdispatchacxrequest.md

 ## -description

-The **AcxCircuitDispatchAcxRequest** dispatches a standard WDFREQUEST object to the WDF framework which will manage the request.
+The **AcxCircuitDispatchAcxRequest** dispatches an ACX WDFREQUEST object to the ACX framework which will manage the request.
 For more information about working with WDF request objects, see [Creating Framework Request Objects](/windows-hardware/drivers/wdf/creating-framework-request-objects) and [wdfrequest.h header](/windows-hardware/drivers/ddi/wdfrequest/).

 ## -parameters

 ### -param Circuit

-An existing ACXCIRCUIT circuit object.
+An existing ACXCIRCUIT object.
 For more information, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Request